Pano (song)

-"Pano" is described as a pop ballad with minimal instruments, similar to Tabudlo's sound in his debut album, Episode.
+"Pano" is described as a R&B with minimal instruments, a slight departure from Tabudlo's sound in his debut album, Episode (2021).
 The song was a commercial success, becoming the longest-running number-one OPM song on Spotify Philippines.
-It also became the first number-one song to debut on the Billboard's Philippines Songs chart, staying at its peak for eleven weeks.
-Internationally, the track charted in other Southeast Asian countries, including Malaysia, Thailand, and Vietnam.
+It also became the first number-one song to debut on Billboard's Philippines Songs chart, staying at its peak for eleven weeks.
+Internationally, the track charted in other Southeast Asian countries, including Malaysia, Thailand, and Vietnam, as well as other nations globally through Spotify Viral 50.

 An accompanying lyric video for the song was uploaded to YouTube simultaneously with the single's release, becoming Tabudlo's most viewed video on the platform.
-After gaining prominence on TikTok, a music video was released on Oct 3, 2022 as the first part of a trilogy.
-Tabudlo performed "Pano" during several live performances, including Expo 2020 Dubai, Head in the Clouds Manila, and at Wish 107.5.
-It has been covered by several artists and was used as the theme song for What We Could Be (2022).
+After gaining prominence on TikTok, a music video was released on October 3, 2022, as the first part of a trilogy.
+Tabudlo performed "Pano" during several live performances, including Expo 2020 Dubai, We the Fest Jakarta, and Head in the Clouds Manila.
+It has been covered by several local and international artists and was used as the theme song for What We Could Be (2022).

 Background

 Inspired by different styles of alt-pop, R&B, and blues, Zack Tabudlo marked the release of his debut full-length studio and visual album, Episode, on October 15, 2021.
 The album and its tracks topped different charts on Spotify and was certified 2× Platinum by the Philippine Association of the Record Industry, led by the success of the singles "Habang Buhay" and "Binibini".
+During this time, Tabudlo mentioned how his songwriting phase involved experimenting on new sounds and ideas: "[I wanted to] think of ideas on how to evolve in my own state and how to evolve as an artist."
+He revealed that "Pano" was written while he underwent a breakup, weeks after the album's release.

 In early December, Tabudlo announced through his social media about his new single "Pano" to be released on his birthday (December 6) as a gift to his fans, ultimately ending the promotion cycle of Episode.
-He envisioned "Pano" to be a song about "showing your vulnerability and genuine love.”
+Regarding its surprise release, Tabudlo remarked: "Here’s a track called 'Pano'.
+Ready [your] hearts [cause I'm about] to destroy [them] and make them cry."
+He envisioned "Pano" to be a song about "showing your vulnerability and genuine love."
+During an online interview with Myx to promote the song, Tabudlo revealed how he convinced his management to release the song as a bonus track: "I wanted to release again.
+A last one as a filler track.
+And then it did really good...
+In just 3 days, it went top of the charts at Top 100."